filamentphp/filament/packages/support/docs/03-icons.md

 ### Form Builder icon aliases

+- `forms:components.checkbox-list.search-field` - Search input in a checkbox list
 - `forms::components.tags-input.delete-button` - Button to delete a tag in a tags input
 - `forms::components.wizard.completed-step` - Completed step in a wizard